sempare/sempare-delphi-template-engine/README.md

 ## Tricks

 ### Reference variables dynamically

-You can dereference variables dyanmically
+You can dereference variables dyanmically using the array dereferencing syntax:
 ```
 type
     TRecord = record